Buldhana district: Demographics

 According to the 2011 census Buldhana district has a population of 2,586,258, roughly equal to the nation of Kuwait or the US state of Nevada.
 This gives it a ranking of 159th in India (out of a total of 640).
 The district has a population density of 268 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 15.93%.
 Buldhana has a sex ratio of 928 females for every 1000 males, and a literacy rate of 82.09%.
-Scheduled Castes and Scheduled Tribes maake up 18.21% and 4.39% of the population respectively.
+21.22% of the population lives in urban areas.
+Scheduled Castes and Scheduled Tribes make up 18.21% and 4.39% of the population respectively.

 Religion

 Languages

 At the time of the 2011 Census of India, 78.67% of the population in the district spoke Marathi, 10.99% Urdu, 4.41% Hindi and 2.11% Lambadi as their first language.

 Residents of Buldhana communicate in Marathi language.
-Nihali language, a language isolate of India, is spoken by some 2,000 people (1991) in the Buldhana district of Maharashtra.
+Nihali language, a language isolate of India, is spoken by some 2,000 people (1991) in Jalgaon Jamod tehsil.
 Apart from the commonly used Varhadi, a dialect of Marathi language used in the district includes Andh, an Indo-Aryan language spoken by 100,000 people.
 Hindi and English are also spoken in the region.

 Geography

 Rivers

 The district lies in the Tapi River and Godavari River basins.
 Purna River is a tributary of the Tapi River.
 Nalganga river is a tributary of Purna river.
-The Penganga and Khadakpurna rivers are tributaries of Godavari River.
+The Painganga and Khadakpurna rivers are tributaries of Godavari River.

 Here are the rivers in the district, with their tributaries.